Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Red Dingo Designer Dog Harness

 Sometimes basic is better, especially if you are buying your first harness for your sweet little Pug.
-This simple harness is easy to use and clean and will be your “go to” harness for the everyday walk.
+This simple harness is easy to use and clean and is our “go to” best harness for Pugs option for everyday walking.

 Once you adjust the size along the five different sizing buckles you will be able to get this harness on with a just a single click.
 Just slip it over his neck, place a paw through the opening on the left side, then snap the buckle on the girth strap closed.

-Soft and durable, this harness won’t chaff, although it may take your pup a little practice to get the hang of getting the paw through at first.
+Soft and durable, this option in our best harness for pugs guide won’t chaff, although it may take your pup a little practice to get the hang of getting the paw through at first.

 If you have a little puller on your hands, this may not be your best choice.
 Although it does have a front attachment point, it is low in the front and not in the ideal spot.